-16. CAPITAL MANAGEMENT
+17. CAPITAL MANAGEMENT

 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition, exploration and development of mineral properties.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
 The Company defines capital that it manages as the components of shareholders' equity.
+There has been no change to the Company's approach to managing its capital during the current fiscal year.